peter-leonov/webhooks-proxy-tunnel/README.md

 ## How to use

+It takes just 10 minutes: 5 mins to register a new Cloudflare account and 5 minutes to clone the repo and run the tunnel.

 Create a [Cloudflare account](https://www.cloudflare.com/) on the Free plan, or if you plan to test thousands of tunnels on millions of requests try the [Workers Paid](https://developers.cloudflare.com/workers/platform/pricing/) plan.

 [Install](https://nodejs.org/en/download) Node.js.
 Tested on `v22.14.0`.